rielvis/game-design-theory/README.md

 _This work is not affiliated with any organisation._

-_Where a concept was adopted from a third-party, a source-link to the original content is included immediately thereafter._

 ### AI Notice

 *AI search engine tools (i.e. Google AI Overview) were active while searching for information.*